 Ultimately, visual communication is the key to success in the digital sphere.
 For example, if you’re using a web development company to set up a website for your business It’s best to find agencies that do both graphic design and web design.
 That way the technical and visual worlds can blend together seamlessly to establish a clear online image for your brand.
 Seeing as there are many digital marketing agencies out there who can help you create the website you have always dreamed of, it maybe best to start off by reading these king kong marketing reviews.
 This way, making a decision as to who’s services you’ll want to use will not have to be as stressful as you thought.
 Having a website for your company can make such a difference.
 Plus, first impressions is key.To make the most of your online potential, we strongly suggest that your organization create both a Brand Board for Design (which we explain in this post) and a Brand Board for Vision.
 At Untold Content, we call these Brand Design Boards and Brand Vision Boards.
 In this post, we’ll discuss the five elements of a brand board for design, share an example, and provide a free downloadable brand board template you can use to kick-start your visual brand design.
 As part of your brand journey, you should also check out our advice for creating a Brand Vision Board.
 And if you’re ready to take it to the next level, check out our content marketing services and book a content strategy session with our expert team!

 The Purpose of a Brand BoardInternal teams use brand boards anytime they are designing a graphic, document, social media post, or template that speaks to our brand.
 Your collaborators and clients should be able to recognize your brand anytime they see one of your social media campaigns or documents.
 Here at Untold Content, we are careful to store our brand board in a shared internal drive so that all team members can pull it up when they need to make sure to use the exact brand colors or correct fonts.
 Even better: Create a high-quality printed version of your brand design and display it at the office.
 The key take-away is that a brand board creates consistency across all branded assets.
 It is a one-page document that provides internal visual communication to help everyone understand the look, tone, and feel of your brand.
+If you need some inspiration for brand visuals then take a look at the best design campaigns of 2019.
+This will give you an impression of some big companies’ branding visuals and give you some ideas for your own company’s design campaigns.
+Once you have made some creative decisions then you can start your brand board.

 The Five Elements of a Brand Board